AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Study Context: Ban Appeals on Reddit

 Generally, moderators may adopt any of the following course of action in response to a user appeal -- 1) immediately deny or grant the appeal, 2) engage with the user in a follow-up conversation (and then deny or grant the appeal), 3) ignore and hide their appeal, or 4) mute the user and prevent them from sending any more messages for up to 28 days.
 Users may be banned temporarily (for a fixed period of time, ranging from weeks to a month) or permanently.
 For our study, we only consider permanent bans, as users are much more likely to appeal permanent bans due to their long-term consequences.
 While users can create multiple accounts on Reddit, using an alternate account to circumvent their ban is prohibited, and usually results in the user account being suspended from Reddit as a whole\footnote{\url{https://www.reddit.com/r/modnews/comments/wrnnvb/piloting_a_new_ban_evasion_tool/}}.

 We iteratively designed and built a system called AppealMod to support moderators' work on reviewing such ban appeals.
-We evaulated the system by deploying it in the subreddit called r/pics, which has over 29 million users\footnote{The subreddit had roughly 29.8 million users as of January 2022}.
+We evaluated the system by deploying it in the subreddit called r/pics. r/pics is one of the largest communities on Reddit with over 29 million total members\footnote{The subreddit had roughly 29.8 million users as of January 2022}.
+It is the most popular place for sharing photos on Reddit and frequently features on Reddit's front page, which is visible to all Reddit users.
+The r/pics community is an attractive avenue for users who want to share their visual art with a broader audience; at the same time, its large membership and popularity also invites spam and other problematic behaviors.
+Overall, this results in a significant workload for the volunteers who are responsible for moderating the community.
+The moderators have drafted strict policies to govern the kind of content that is allowed in the community and often use automated tools to enforce some of these policies.
+The large number of moderation decisions that are made everyday (many of which are automated) invite further complaints and appeals from the users.
+Moderators' preference to manually review these complaints further adds to their workload.
+Through AppealMod, we aim to reduce the volunteer moderators' workload of reviewing user appeals.
 All screenshots provided in the paper are actual conversations between users and moderators of r/pics.
-The screenshots have been anonymised, and edited for clarity.
+Moderators provided permission to use the conversations in our paper.
+The screenshots have been anonymized and edited for clarity.